 Student Resources

-Support resources
+Support Resources

-Who should you talk to if you need support?
 If you need classroom support, have questions about a classroom topic or approach, or have witnessed something in class you’d like to speak about, the instructor is a highly recommended first point of contact.
-If you cannot approach the instructor, you may consider communicating with the unit head (chair or director) as a facilitator.
+If you cannot approach the instructor, you may consider communicating with the chair or director as a facilitator.
 See more resources, below.

-Office of Student Affairs: Student Assistance and Support Services
+Student Assistance and Support Services

-SASS assists, supports, and advocates for students experiencing a broad range of issues, concerns, or challenges interfering with a student’s ability to be successful academically or personally.
+The Office of Student Affairs: Student Assistance and Support Services (SASS) assists, supports, and advocates for students experiencing a broad range of issues, concerns, or challenges interfering with a student’s ability to be successful academically or personally.
 This includes absence verification, basic needs, emergency housing, food insecurity, student complaints, student emergency fund, tuition, housing and dining appeals, withdrawal, and incomplete grade requests.

 Office of Civil Rights & Title IX